danielrriggs/danielrriggs.github.io/content/Mindfulness.md

 aliases:
   - mindfulness
 ---
 An open awareness meditation technique where we watch our thoughts pass, like a river.
+It's about observing, cultivating non-judgmentalness, & being in the present.

 ###### How did the explosion in [[Mindfulness|mindfulness]] today happen?
 Through research.
 In the 60's & 70's, there was a large interest in the West on [[meditation]].
 All these gurus started travelling to the West & teaching [[meditation]] & a lot of people liked it.
 Then, a group of researchers who were fascinated by learning it in their personal lives wanted to understand the science behind it.
 But, they faced a problem, which is that not all [[meditation]] is the same. [[Om Chanting]] is very different than noticing the flow of your thoughts like a river.
 How can we study this scientifically when there's a lot of variability?